 Sunday morning, 16 November 2003

 GM: Celia’s dad wakes her up the next morning.
 He’s thrilled to have won the Senate election; did she hear the results?
-He laughingly calls her “sleepyhead,” but treats her to breakfast in bed.
+He laughs and calls her “sleepyhead.”
+He treats her to breakfast in bed.
 Anything for his little princess.

 It’s buttermilk blueberry pancakes.
 They’re fat, fluffy, hot off the griddle and singed a light golden brown.
 Half-melted butter and drizzled maple syrup complete the essentials to any pancake breakfast.

-They still have church later, but he’s woken her up early so she’ll have plenty of time to lounge in bed and enjoy breakfast.
+They still have church later, but he’s woken her up early.
+She’ll have plenty of time to lounge in bed and enjoy breakfast.

 Celia: Pancakes.
 Like last time.
 She remembers.